-Mornington Peninsula Shire’s two-year trial of 80 kilometre per hour speed limits on 38 Shire-managed, high risk sealed rural roads has now commenced.
+Mornington Peninsula Shire’s two-year trial of 80 kilometre per hour speed limits on 33 Shire-managed, high risk sealed rural roads commenced in December 2019.

-Many of these roads, which until now have been 100km/h and 90km/h, have a significant crash history and high crash risk, including: narrow lanes, large trees close to the road, table drains, and poor sight lines.
+Many of these roads, which had previously been 100km/h and 90km/h, have a significant crash history and high crash risk, including: narrow lanes, large trees close to the road, table drains, and poor sight lines.

 The trial is only for Shire-managed high risk sealed rural roads and does not affect any Peninsula arterial roads, such as: Peninsula Link, Moorooduc Highway and Westernport Highway.

-Mornington Peninsula Shire Mayor Councillor Sam Hearn said, “this trial is a great step towards making our roads safer, especially as we tragically are Victoria’s worst municipality for road trauma so far in 2019.
-This trial is timely as we head into our busy summer period".
+This trial is a great step towards making our roads safer, especially as we are tragically one of Victoria’s worst municipalities for road deaths.

-“This year alone, we have had 14 deaths and over 100 serious injuries – seven of these deaths were on these high risk sealed rural roads.
-This is in comparison to last year where there were two deaths.
-Any death is far too many".
+In 2019 alone, we had 14 deaths and over 100 serious injuries – seven of these deaths were on the high risk sealed rural roads.
+Any death is far too many.

 In recent history, there has been a high instance of single vehicle crashes on Peninsula roads.
 By travelling 10km/h slower, you reduce your risk of being seriously injured or killed in a crash by 20 and 30% respectively.